bvanslyke/bchip8/README.md

 - Run `bin/bchip program.c8` where program.c8 is a binary file.
 Or
 - Run `scripts/runhex.sh [0xDE, 0xAD, 0xBE, 0xEF]` to run a program in the form of a hex string (e.g. the output of http://johnearnest.github.io/Octo/).
 This requires Haskell (for the moment) because it was faster for me to write this part in Haskell.

 The compile you need the development library for SDL2.

+Some of the example programs are from here: http://johnearnest.github.io/Octo/

+## Status

+The simulator mostly works.
+But it's still missing implementation of waitkey, bcd, and the timer instructions.

 ## MIT License